Quirrell2/Quirrell2/README.md

 <h1> ryantwo <h1>
-- I'm ryan, im a sophomore in high school.
-I like to resell shoes/nfts/consoles/gpus and I play alto saxophone.
+<p> I'm ryan, im a sophomore in high school.
+I like to resell shoes/nfts/consoles/gpus and I play alto saxophone. </p>
-- Check out my website https://ryantwo.github.io if you want to learn more about me
+<p> Check out my website https://ryantwo.github.io if you want to learn more about me </p>